Monday, July 29, 2024

 If you already have the sets previously known as "Grades 1 and 2", you know that many second grade skills were included, and it's definitely a good set for skills review at the beginning of second grade.

-Here are some of the skills you'll find emphasized in the new second grade that get less attention in the first/second grade set:
+Here are some of the skills you'll find in the new second grade set:

 * Add and subtract within 100 with regrouping